 The iPad mini comes in a smaller size and less weight, making it portable and a perfect fit to use on the go.
-It also has powerful processing, higher resolution display, 5G connectivity, enhanced Camera, sleek design, better battery life, and beautiful aesthetics.
-When you hold both of the devices in hand iPad mini just feels
+It also has powerful processing, a higher resolution display, 5G connectivity, an enhanced Camera, a sleek design, better battery life, and beautiful aesthetics.

 Overall, the higher price of the iPad mini is justified and conspicuous.

 Best Cases for iPad Mini 6